microsoft/PowerApps-Samples/ai-builder/README.md

 This topic provides information about the sample data files available in the **ai-builder** folder.

-AI builder documentation is available here: <https://docs.microsoft.com/ai-builder>
+AI Builder documentation is available here: <https://docs.microsoft.com/ai-builder>

 ## Sample data for binary classification